 Natural gas is expected to become the fastest-growing fuel globally by 2040, with a demand rise of more than 55%, as reported by the International Energy Agency, between 2010 and 2040.
 Bringing numerous benefits, it is important the gas industry must truly promote the opportunities gas brings.

-Interested to learn more about how gas players can promote gas in the decarbonising world, Gastech Insights spoke with Mark Simons, Head of Global Gas Trading at Maersk Oil and Governing Body Member for the 2018 European Autumn Gas Conference.
+Interested to learn more about how gas players can promote gas in the decarbonising world, Gastech Insights spoke with Mark Simons, Head of Trading Project at Total and Governing Body Member for the 2018 European Autumn Gas Conference.

 Gastech Insights: When it comes to pricing, what will the increase in LNG mean for the market?